 Christopher Frank, MD, FCFP, CCFP

-Christopher Frank, MD, FCFP, CCFP, is a family physician with additional training in care of the elderly and works as an associate professor in the Department of Medicine, Queen’s University.
-Despite living most of his life in Canada, he is still a proud Scot.
-His focus is on geriatric rehabilitations and palliative care and he enjoys exposing medical trainees to the humanities whenever possible.
+CHRISTOPHER FRANK, MD, FCFP, CCFP, is a family physician with additional training in care of the elderly and works as an associate professor in the Department of Medicine, Queen’s University.
+His clinical work is done at Kingston General Hospital and at an even older building, St Mary’s of the Lake Hospital.
+His focus is on geriatric rehabilitations and palliative care and he enjoys using humanities with medical trainees whenever possible.